carlitoselmago/RFID/README.md

 ```

 Python version , get the IP of the Keon reader accesing the router connected to the LAN IN port and put it with the argument --IP
+In this example, the tag data is printed on screen and sent thru OSC on local network on port 7500

 ```
 python data_collection_VERSIO_keon.py --IP 192.168.4.139